Il Seminario

 GIULIA MUGELLINI

 Dr. Mugellini is member of the Public Integrity Research Group (GRIP), and post-doc researcher at USI.
 Her expertise concerns the definition of accountability problems, the measurement of corruption, and the evaluation of anti-corruption policies.
 She has been involved in several international projects related to the abovementioned topics.
-Among the most recent, a project funded by the Social Sciences and Humanities Research Council of Canada on “Determinants of sustainable Citizen-State relationships: A survey of trust, satisfaction, and organizational deviances” and another one funded by the Swiss National Science Foundation on “Assessing the nature and impact of transnational corruption through the lens of Swiss businesses”.
-She is lecturer of two courses on “Qualitative research” and “Accountability and Corruption” MA in Public Management and Policy (PMP).
+Among the most recent ones: “Digital Education Partnership for Effective and Sustainable Governance in the MENA region” funded by swissuniversities; “Determinants of sustainable Citizen-State relationships: A survey of trust, satisfaction, and organizational deviances”, funded by the Social Sciences and Humanities Research Council of Canada, and “Assessing the nature and impact of transnational corruption through the lens of Swiss businesses”, funded by the Swiss National Science Foundation.
+She is lecturer of “Quantitative and Qualitative research methods in Public Administration”, and “Accountability and Corruption”, in the MA in Public Management and Policy (PMP).
+She also teaches about “Corruption in Public Administration” and “Market Research Techniques” in the BA of Communication and Economic Sciences.

 RASCHA OSMAN